ooni/spec/data-formats/df-000-base.md

   - `0.2.1`: should have been `0.3.0` because we moved the `resolver_ip`
     field to toplevel.
 Was used by unstable OONI Probe CLI v3.0.0.

   - `0.3.0`: minor revision of the JSON format.
-OONI Probe CLI v3.x and OONI Probe Mobile using `github.com/ooni/probe-engine`.

   - `0.3.1`: added toplevel `resolver_asn` and `resolver_network_name`.